Manhunt for ‘Canada’s most wanted’ charged with murdering bodybuilder ends in UK town

 A Canada-wide warrant was placed on the alleged shooter’s head, but he wouldn’t be found in the country, nor anywhere in North America.

-A conflated effort between the RCMP, Interpol, and the UK’s National Crime Agency finally pinpointed his whereabouts: Bedfordshire, a rural county in the East of England.
+A combined effort between the RCMP, Interpol, and the UK’s National Crime Agency finally pinpointed his whereabouts: Bedfordshire, a rural county in the East of England.

 Toronto police sent an extradition request to the National Crime Agency in London.